 He singled out "an exquisite trumpet solo in the middle movement" of the Gershwin.
 About the "New World," Mr. Dumbs wrote:

 "The horns electrified in the key movement, evoking pure joy, and the strings presented themselves in fine, layered shadowing.
 Even the changeable mixing of the two groups of instruments provided excitement.

 "Too bad, then, that Honeck and his musicians did not provide the same attention to the composition of the melody line.
 In particular, the woodwinds seemed too even-handed.
-Perhaps that's the reason why this time Dvorak's 'Ninth' could not leave the audience with any moving impression."
+Perhaps that's the reason why this time Dvorak's 'Ninth' could not leave the audience with any moving impression."music

 Alison Langley is an American freelance journalist in Vienna (alisonlangley.eu)